satyamt05/satyamt05/README.md

 ###

 <p align="left">I'm a full-stack web developer from India, passionate about making open-source projects more accessible, making websites for the future, creating technology to elevate people, and building community.
-I enjoy working with technologies like HTML, CSS, and JavaScript .</p>
+I enjoy working with technologies like HTML, CSS, and JavaScript.</p>

 ###